-The Harbour Master, SFPC, is Superintendent of Pilots.
+The Harbour Master, SFPC, is the Superintendent of Pilots licenced to operate on the Shannon Estuary.

 Pilotage in the Shannon Estuary is governed by the Harbour Acts 1996-2000 and SFPC Pilotage By-Laws.

 Pilotage is compulsory in the approaches to and of the River Shannon from an imaginary straight line drawn from Loop Head in the County of Clare to Kerry Head in the County of Kerry to the downstream side of the Shannon Bridge in the City of Limerick and all navigable waters of tributaries connected thereto including all docks within the area.